 Geartronics commonly produces gear shafts that incorporate spur, helical and bevel gears as well as worms for many of our customers that are used in numerous applications.
-Such components are made from many different materials and include various machined features such as thru holes, threaded holes, keyways, cutouts, slots and machined squares.
-Parts can be supplied in the hardened or unhardened condition and when required, Geartronics can also finish grind shaft bearing journals to within a .0002”/.0003” tolerance range.
+Such components are made from many different materials and include various machined features such as thru-holes, threaded holes, keyways, cutouts, slots and machined squares.
+We supply parts in hardened or unhardened condition and when required, Geartronics can also finish grind shaft bearing journals to within a .0002”/.0003” tolerance range.

 Geatronics has manufactured gear shafts for customers from a number of industries, including: